Skip to main content

 This Crazy World We Live In

 I recently visited Portugal and stayed in Lisbon, a gorgeous city of winding cobblestone streets, the Tagus River, and a rich history.
-I fell in love with the Calouste Gulbenkian Museum and the MAC/CCB Museu de Arte Contemporânea; savoring raw oysters and Aperol Spritz while taking in the views from Castelo de São Jorge; and devouring carabineiros at Cervejaria Ramiro, featured in Season 8, Episode 4 of Anthony Bourdain’s No Reservations.
+I fell in love with the Calouste Gulbenkian Museum and the MAC/CCB Museu de Arte Contemporânea; with raw oysters and Aperol Spritz enjoyed against the backdrop of Castelo de São Jorge; and with carabineiros at Cervejaria Ramiro, featured in Season 8, Episode 4 of No Reservations.

 It was a fabulous trip, including a day trip by train to Porto, despite the city being unbearably crowded with tourists.
 A wine tasting at Taylor’s Port Winery, enjoyed in their beautiful garden, was a welcome reprieve after the jam-packed Livraria Lello, often considered one of the most beautiful bookstores in the world.
 It truly is stunning—but only if you can tolerate an obscene number of tourists.